 At the hotel

 Pools, spa, gym, bars, restaurant, boutique, beach loungers and parasols; currency exchange, laundry and dry cleaning (extra cost).
-In rooms: free WiFi, minibar, free tea and coffee.
+In rooms: free WiFi, tea- and coffee-making kit, minibar and Biobaza bath products.

 Our favourite rooms